-Press the SET/COAST button and release it immediately.
+press down the cruise control switch and release it immediately.

 Accelerate if you want to speed up temporarily when the cruise control is on.
 Greater speed will not interfere with or change the set speed.
 Take your foot off the accelerator to return to the set speed.